elgw/kdtree/README.md

-For the python code, see `test_python.py`.
+For the python code used in the test, see `test_python.py`.
 Sklearn is proably built upon [ckdtree](https://github.com/scipy/scipy/tree/main/scipy/spatial/ckdtree/src) but that is just a hypothesis, not a fact.